mkarpiarz/cloud-native-docs/gpu-operator/gpu-operator-kata.rst

      a[Kubelet] --> b[CRI] --> c[Kata\nRuntime] --> d[Lightweight\nQEMU VM] --> e[Lightweight\nGuest OS] --> f[Pod] --> g[Container]

-NVIDIA supports Kata Containers by installing the Confidential Containers Operator.
+NVIDIA supports Kata Containers by using the Confidential Containers Operator to install the Kata runtime and QEMU.
-The Confidential Containers Operator installs the Kata runtime and QEMU.
+Even though the Operator isn't used for confidential computing in this configuration, the Operator simplifies the installation of the Kata runtime.

 About NVIDIA Kata Manager
 =========================